okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/refresh-token-rotation/index.md

 When a client wants to renew an access token, it sends the refresh token with the access token request to the `/token` endpoint.
 Okta validates the incoming refresh token and issues a new set of tokens.
 As soon as the new tokens are issued, Okta invalidates the refresh token that was passed with the initial request to the `/token` endpoint.

 If a previously used refresh token is used again with the token request, the Authorization Server automatically detects the attempted reuse of the refresh token.
-As a result, Okta immediately invalidates the most recently issued access and refresh token.
+As a result, Okta immediately invalidates the most recently issued refresh token and all access tokens issued since the user authenticated.
 This protects your application from token compromise and replay attacks.

 ### System Log events